 The purpose of this common type of pen test is to detect security vulnerabilities and weaknesses in the network environment including servers, firewalls and IT equipment before they can become exploitable by hackers.

-Mobile application pen testing provides a complete assessment of your mobile application to identify security issues that can endanger your users, expose sensitive information and cause reputation damage.
-Clear remediation instructions are provided with consultant assisted remediation guidance, helping you understand and secure your mobile applications running on IOS and android.
+Mobile application pen testing provides a complete assessment of your mobile application to identify security issues that can endanger your users, expose sensitive information and cause reputational damage.

 Physical penetration testing